ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 > April 2025

 Reverted back to one dev log.
 Maintaining multiple ones was cumbersome.
 Will need to restructure the dev log.

+# Ship Wheel Animation

+Decided on using `transform rotate` on one img instead of making a sprite sheet for the ship wheel spinning animation.
+Since the img is being rendered at 50px by 50px any fine details at such a small resolution will be difficutl to see.
+Additionally, performance is better when animating one img vs a sprite sheet of many images.
+I was mostly concerned with the lighting and shadows on the wheel but at such a small resolution and at such a short animation the trade off between the lack of realism and the performance gain is worth it at that scale.